ccirelli2/fine_tune_llm/README.md

 # TODO
 - Add log handler & log file.
 Replace print with logs.
 - Change hardcoded directory & paths to config
+- Validation Dataset
+    - Each company may have a different name for a given variable.
+        For example, not all filings may use NetIncomeLoss.
+This will cause issues for programatically validating runs if we don't know the correct mapping
+    - It appears that the naming convention in the validation dataset is a concatenation of words.
+Example "NetIncomeLoss".
+We may need to separate these words in our prompts, which means we will need to know how to separate them.
+    - Suggestion: We have a finite list of currated validation fields.

 # References